 Espresso

-Espresso is an open-source offering from Google that is primarily focused on performing automated UI tests on Android.
-So being a product of Google is what sets Espresso apart as it is a part of the Android SDK that is used by the developers for native mobile app development.
-Espresso is very reliable when it comes to simulating user interactions for UI testing.
-Now that we have seen the major plus points of both Appium and Espresso, let’s take a deeper dive and explore other key factors in our Appium vs Espresso comparison.
+Espresso is a free tool from Google.
+It focuses on running automated UI tests for Android and helps Android app development by enabling developers to write automation test cases.
+Being a Google product makes Espresso special.
+It is part of the Android SDK and is used by developers for mobile app development, especially for Android apps.
+Espresso is very dependable for simulating user interactions in Android UI tests.
+Now that we know the main benefits of both Appium and Espresso, let’s look closer and see other important details in our Appium vs Espresso comparison.

 Cross-platform Support:

-Appium offers automated testing on both physical devices and virtual ones like emulators or simulators.
-It allows native, hybrid, web application testing, and cross-platform application testing, which means that a single API may be used to run test scripts on both Android and iOS platforms.
-It is not reliant on the operating system of mobile devices.
-(APK, iOS)
+Appium provides automated testing on real devices and mobile applications.
+This includes virtual options like emulators or simulators.
+It can test native, hybrid, and web applications, ensuring comprehensive test coverage.
+Appium also supports cross-platform testing on different platforms.
+This means you can use one API to run test scripts on both Android and iOS.
+It does not depend on the operating system of the mobile devices.

-But Espresso on the other hand can run only on Android as it only supports APK.
-So if you wish to test in iOS as well, Appium is the way to go.
-We have already discussed language compatibility as well.
+Espresso can only run on Android because it only supports APK files.
+If you want to test on iOS too, you should use Appium.
+We have talked about language support before.
 Espresso is only available in Java.

 Speed: